For your Home

 Four states, including Mississippi, Nevada, New Hampshire, and West Virginia only reported non-human West Nile Virus activity.
 Non-human West Nile Virus activity includes infections in mosquitoes, birds, or sentinel animals and veterinary cases.
 The remaining 44 states (not including Alaska or Hawaii) all have had West Nile Virus human infections in 2021.

 There have been 128 total deaths, with Arizona reporting 70 of those deaths.
 (A week ago, Arizona only reported 39 deaths.
-That’s a 79% increase in just a week!)
-This interactive map shows the total number of cases per area per state.
-Arizona, California, Colorado, and Nebraska have the highest number of cases - all reporting over 100.
+That’s a 79% increase in just a week!).
+Arizona, California, Colorado, and Nebraska have the highest number of cases per area per state - all reporting over 100.
 For comparison purposes, in 2020, there were only 52 total deaths and Texas reported the highest death total at 20.

 Symptoms of West Nile can appear 2 – 15 days after being bitten.
 The average, healthy, human being will not get sick and will not have any complications.
 Most people will not even show any symptoms.
 However, those with compromised immune systems (young or elderly), immune disorders, or on medications that may be suppressing their immune system could experience any of the following symptoms:

 Less than 1% of the population (about 1 in 150 people) could develop more serious symptoms like West Nile fever.
 The symptoms of West Nile fever are more flu-like and can cause truly dangerous illnesses like West Nile encephalitis (inflammation of the brain), West Nile meningitis (inflammation of the lining of the brain and spinal cord), or West Nile meningoencephalitis (inflammation of the brain and its surrounding membrane).